pavel-bc/bitcoin-voice-assistant/examples/stock_lookup_custom_a2a/GETTING_STARTED.md

 1.  **Initialization:**
     *   Takes a stock ticker symbol (e.g., `GOOGL`) as a mandatory command-line argument.
     *   Optionally accepts `--url` for the `StockInfoAgent` (defaulting to `http://127.0.0.1:8001`) and a `--session` ID (a new one is generated if not provided).
-    *   It ensures the project root is in Python's `sys.path` to correctly import the `common` module.
+    *   It ensures this example's directory or necessary parent directories are in Python's `sys.path` to correctly import its local `common_impl` module.
 2.  **A2A Client Setup:**
-    *   Creates an instance of `A2AClient` from `common.client.client`, configured to target the `StockInfoAgent`'s URL.
+    *   Creates an instance of `A2AClient` from this example's `common_impl.client.client`, configured to target the `StockInfoAgent`'s URL.
 3.  **Task Construction:**
     *   Generates a unique `task_id`.
     *   Constructs an A2A `TaskSendParams` object.
 This is the standard way to define a task in A2A.
 The payload includes: